techbang/open_graph_helper/README.markdown

 ## Facebook Social Plugins

-There are some default options that was tuned for Techbang sites and may not fit your needs.
-Override them by passing a Hash as the last parameter.
+There are some default options that was optimized for [Techbang](http://www.techbang.com.tw) sites and may not suits for  your needs.
+Override them by passing a Hash as the last argument.

 ### Like Button